microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkdeviceoperation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about async operations on a [teamworkDevice](../resources/teamworkdevice.md).
-Any async operation ran on a device creates a **teamworkDeviceOperation**.
-You can retrieve the status of the operation via the **teamworkDeviceOperation** object.
+Represents details about async operations running on a Microsoft Teams-enabled [device](../resources/teamworkdevice.md), including operation status.
+Any async operation running on a device creates a **teamworkDeviceOperation** object.

 Inherits from [entity](../resources/entity.md).